 EV truck Promoting Introduction of Eco-Friendly Tires Seven-Eleven Japan is promoting the introduction of eco-friendly tires with low rolling resistance for delivery vehicles.
-As of the end of February 2021, we have installed ecofriendly tires on 6,244 delivery vehicles, representing approximately 99% of the total fleet.
-Moreover, Seven-Eleven Japan has also introduced retread tires to 850 vehicles, as of the end of February 2021.
+As of the end of February 2022, it have installed ecofriendly tires on 6,145 delivery vehicles, representing approximately 99% of the total fleet.
+Moreover, Seven-Eleven Japan has also introduced retread tires to 850 vehicles, as of the end of February 2022.
 These tires are made from tires that have finished their service life, by removing a certain amount of the rubber surface that makes contact with the road and applying new rubber and tread.
 In this way, they can be re-used as rear tires for delivery vehicles.
 Seven-Eleven Japan will promote the use of retread tires to contribute to resource conservation and waste reduction by reusing them.

-Retread tires Introduction of Energy-Saving Equipment at Distribution Centers Seven-Eleven Japan is promoting efforts to reduce wasteful power usage at its distribution centers by introducing "demand controllers" that monitor the electricity usage of each unit of equipment and apply controls to the equipment in use to ensure that the usage does not exceed a certain range at 65 of 163 distribution centers (as of the end of February 2021).
-Participation in Initiatives and Collaboration with External Organizations Seven & i Holdings is actively supporting and participating in external organizations/initiatives both domestically and internationally such as the industrygovernment-academia collaborations and consortiums.
+Retread tires Introduction of Energy-Saving Equipment at Distribution Centers Seven-Eleven Japan is promoting efforts to reduce wasteful power usage at its distribution centers by introducing "demand controllers" that monitor the electricity usage of each unit of equipment and apply controls to the equipment in use to ensure that the usage does not exceed a certain range at 65 of 164 distribution centers (as of the end of February 2022).
+Participation in Initiatives and Collaboration with External Organizations Seven & i Holdings is actively supporting and participating in external organizations/initiatives both domestically and internationally such as the industry-government-academia collaborations and consortiums.
 We actively collect information on advanced technologies and know-hows on sustainability through initiatives, participate in regular/irregular seminars and study groups, as well as dispatch our information by discussions and presentations at symposiums/seminars/gatherings.
 By working to further reduce the environmental impact of the Group through collaborative and cooperative activities with suppliers and other stakeholders, we advance our efforts to realize our prosperous and sustainable society together.
-Working together with our suppliers to reduce the environmental impact Name Status of Participation Science Based Targets (SBT) Collaboration and joint research Name Status of Participation Kyoto Beyond SDGs consortiums, Kyoto University Member (LINK: Japanese) 🗗 Japan Clean Ocean Material Alliance (CLOMA) Member (LINK) Japan Hydrogen Association (JH2A) Member (LINK) 为 Sustainable Future Society Creation Platform, Tokyo University Member (LINK: Japanese) 🕼 Japan Climate Leaders Partnership (JCLP) Member (LINK) Measures against Food Loss / Waste and Measures for Organic Waste Recycling Food accounts for about 60% of Seven & i Group's sales, and the "GREEN CHALLENGE 2050" Environmental Declaration has established food loss and waste / organic waste recycling countermeasures as one of its themes and is promoting initiatives.
-The "GREEN CHALLENGE 2050" aims to raise the organic waste recycling rate to 70% by 2030 and 100% by 2050, and the amount of food loss and waste® will be reduced by 50% by 2030 and 75% by 2050 compared to 2013. \Amount generated per one million yen in sales
+Working together with our suppliers to reduce the environmental impact Name Status of Participation Remarks Science Based Targets (SBT) LINK 🗗 With the aim of obtaining SBT accreditation, we have submitted a commitment letter in March 2021.
+Collaboration and joint research: